You Are Here:

 Is there any plumbing work involved during refinishing?

-Either use a drain puller or get some pliers to unscrew the crossbar (counter-clockwise, like you would a jar lid).
-The entire drain with the little silver ring (not the plumbing beneath the drain) will lift out.
+How do you do remove the drain?
+Look down the hole where the water goes out - you'll see a crossbar.
+Either use a drain puller (available from Home Depot for about $10) or get some pliers to unscrew the crossbar (counter-clockwise, like you would unscrew a jar lid).
+The entire drain (not the plumbing beneath the drain) with the little silver ring will lift out.
 You may have to use some muscle to loosen it - it might even break if it's been in there for more than 40 years, but you'll want to know that beforehand so it can be fixed long before we arrive to refinish.

-If you do not want to risk breaking the drain when trying to remove it, there is a workaround for that.
-We can install a glue-in drain ($50) that covers the existing drain.
-In any case, because your bathtub is going to look brand new after being refinished, you will definitely want to replace an old dingy and scratched drain and overflow cover with a brand new shiny set.
+If you do not want to risk breaking the drain when trying to remove it, we have a $50 workaround for that, which involves installing a fully-functioning drain that covers the existing drain.
+In any case, because your bathtub is going to look brand new after being refinished, this is definitely the time to replace an old drain and overflow cover with a brand new shiny set.